-Lucie Palfreyman uses fitness to further her career, as a dancer it is essential she exercises regularly, focusing on flexibility and endurance.
-When choreography gets intense, Lucie tells Sundried how her training compliments her sport.
+Lucie Palfreyman uses fitness to further her career.
+As a professional dancer, it is essential she exercises regularly, focusing on flexibility and endurance.
+When choreography gets intense, Lucie tells Sundried how her training complements her sport.

 How do you use dance to keep fit?

 Whilst rehearsing and dancing in shows I keep fit just through the intense choreography and usually long rehearsal days.
 Between dance contracts I maintain my fitness through attending advanced dance classes and also doing my own workouts.